cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 instructions for
 `installation <#installation>`__ and
 `verification <#verification>`__ of
 the CDAP components so they work with your existing Hadoop cluster.
+We have specific instructions for :ref:`upgrading existing CDAP installations <install-upgrade>`.

 These are the CDAP components: